pilotmoon/PopClip-Extensions/README-beta.md

 - Submitting an extension does not guarantee publication on the website.
 - I may make changes to any extension submitted.

-Feel free to maintain your own separate repositories of extensions, and do let us know about them.
 A good place to tell PopClip users about your work is the [Show and Tell](https://forum.popclip.app/c/show-and-tell/16) section in the PopClip forum.

 ### Extension Signing